About the Research Support Fund

 Putting the RSF to use and communicating our plan

-Mount Allison intends to use the Research Support Fund to support expenses across all five investment areas: Learn more about the planned allocation of our 2024-25 grant and ourperformance objectives for the coming year.
+Mount Allison intends to invest the Research Support Fund across all five eligible expense categories.
+Learn more about the planned allocation of our 2025-26 grant and our performance objectives for the coming year.

 Details on Mount Allison’s previous RSF grants and how they have been allocated, as well as performance objectives and outcomes for previous fiscal years can be found on the Reports and accountability page.